jules2689/TweetSearch/README.md

  1. Run `pip install -r requirements.txt`
  2. Run `python -i run.py`
  3. Wait for the index to occur
- 4. Batch Queries are then performed and results are printed onto the scren.
+ 4. Batch Queries are then performed and results are printed onto the screen.

 How to Evalutate
 ---